-We asked Legacy designer Michael Burr to share how he transformed this cramped, outdated kitchen into an open, fresh space that is designed for entertaining.
+We asked Legacy designer Michael Burr to share how the Legacy Total Reno team transformed this cramped, outdated kitchen into an open, fresh space that is designed for entertaining.

-What were your client’s goals for the reno?
+What were your client’s goals for the Total Reno?

 - Create a better space for entertaining – this was a primary goal.